-OK, here’s the not short enough version.
-TL;DR below.
+This is the not short enough version.
+TL;DR is below.

-I’m a finance tech industry veteran now shifting back to online business pursuits.
-It’s not my first go-around on the digital front; I was the ‘web guy’ at a NYC design studio in ’95.
-But a trading technology startup lured me away early on, and a long and productive run led from vendors to a top investment bank and back.
-Now I’m applying my product and business development experience to digital marketing and niche site portfolio management.
+I’m a finance tech industry veteran now shifting back to online business, startup and investment pursuits.
+It’s not my first go-around on the digital front; I was the ‘web guy’ at a NYC design studio in the late 90s.
+But a trading technology startup lured me away and a long, productive run ensued, from vendors to a top investment bank and back.
+Now I’m applying my product and business development experience to building and investing in SaaS and online businesses.

 Superpowers of Tomorrow

-I’d like to think that writing and research and content crafting are the superpowers of tomorrow.
-Our ever-noisier world makes effective communication a mission-critical skill, whether through copy writing or in-person interaction.
-Content creation of various sorts is also a personal indulgence that has, in part, led me to starting this site.
+I believe that writing and research and content crafting are superpowers for those that can master them.
+Our ever-noisier world makes effective communication a mission-critical skill, whether through writing or the spoken word.
+Content creation of various sorts is also a power tool (and personal indulgence) that has served me well in the past.

 Personal Scatter Plot

-This site is my personal scatter plot of ideas.
-I’m not yet sure exactly where that best-fit line will point, but I would like to incorporate at least two broad areas of focus.
+I’ll keep it loose, though, and view the site as a personal scatter plot of ideas.
+I’m not sure where the best-fit line will point, but I plan to incorporate at least two broad areas of focus.

-One will be to share my in-progress, mid-life migration into new industry and business endeavors.
-The current, in-progress initiative focuses on content site development across a number of strategic niche verticals.
-I put a premium on diversified monetization methods and have a strong preference for organic (vs paid) traffic.
-In parallel, I am building out an online property portfolio management vehicle.
-I’ll provide as much ongoing detail and color on these efforts as is practical and (hopefully) useful.
+One will be to share my in-progress, mid-life migration into new business endeavors.
+My current initiatives focus on content site development across a number of niche verticals, and developing other digital assets.
+I put a premium on diversification of income and monetization methods.
+So, I am also building out my portfolio of private investments and alternative assets alongside my traditional holdings.
+I’ll provide as much ongoing detail and color on all these efforts as is practical and (hopefully) useful.

 The other topical focus of this site will be around self-learning and skill setting, and the challenges faced by those educated in the old paradigm but facing the realities of the new global economy.
-To wit, I will explore how a college drop-out moved to New York City to play music yet ended up working nearly two decades in finance, from startups to a Fortune 50 bank.
+To wit, I will explore how a college drop-out moved to New York City to play music yet ended up working nearly two decades in the finance industry, from startups to a Fortune 100 investment bank.
 And what I learned in the process.

 So, welcome to my new thing.
-If this interests you please follow along and also reach out.
+If this interests you please follow along.
+I also write at Digital Downshift and share some current events on my now page.
 And thank you, in advance, for all I will learn and gain from those who do.

 TL;DR?!
 Okay, here’s the bullets version…